joshfraim/Interactive-Ecommerce-Sales-Insights-with-PostgreSQL-and-Tableau/README.md

 # Interactive-Ecommerce-Sales-Insights-with-PostgreSQL-and-Tableau

+## Overview
-## This project focuses on analyzing retail sales data to derive actionable insights using PostgreSQL for database management and Tableau for interactive data visualization.
-The analysis includes sales trends, customer RFM analysis and geographical sales distribution..
+This project focuses on analyzing E-commerce sales data to derive actionable insights using PostgreSQL for database management and Tableau for interactive data visualization.
+The analysis includes sales trends, customer RFM analysis and geographical sales distribution.

-Key Features:
+## Key Features:

-## Data Extraction and Loading:
+Data Extraction and Loading:

-Efficient data extraction from CSV files.
+* Efficient data extraction from kaggle's E-commerce sale data set CSV files.
-Data loading and management using PostgreSQL.
+* Data loading and management using PostgreSQL.

 Sales Data Analysis:

-Comprehensive analysis of sales data to identify trends and patterns.
+* Exploratory data analysis (EDA) of the sales data to identify trends and patterns.
-Calculation of key metrics such as total sales, average order value, and sales growth rates.
+* Calculation of key metrics such as total sales, average order value, and sales growth rates.
-RFM Analysis:

-Recency, Frequency, and Monetary (RFM) analysis for customer segmentation.
+* RFM Analysis Recency, Frequency, and Monetary analysis for customer segmentation.
-Classification of customers into high-value, medium-value, and low-value segments.
-Interactive Dashboards:

-Dynamic sales dashboards created in Tableau to visualize sales trends over time.
-Customer segmentation heatmaps to identify profitable customer groups.
-Geographical sales distribution maps to analyze regional performance.
-Advanced Visualizations:
+Advanced Visualizations: (Interactive Dashboards in Tableau)

-Line charts showing daily or monthly sales trends.
+* Line charts showing moving average daily, weekly and monthly sales trends.
-Bar charts and heatmaps illustrating sales distribution across different customer segments.
-Scatter plots visualizing customer segments based on RFM metrics.
+* Utilizing user defined parameters to dynamically interact with the dashboard
+* Scatter plots visualizing geographical sales distribution maps to analyze sale per country performance.
+* Utilizing tooltip to visualize (RFM) Recency, Frequency and Monitary metrics.

-Technologies Used:
+## Technologies Used:

-PostgreSQL: For robust database management and complex querying.
+* PostgreSQL: For robust database management and complex querying.
-Tableau: For creating interactive and insightful data visualizations.
+* Tableau: For creating interactive and insightful data visualizations.
-SQL: For data manipulation and extraction of insights.
+* SQL: For data manipulation and extraction of insights.
+*
-Project Highlights:
+## Project Highlights:

-Provides a deep dive into sales performance through various dimensions.
+* Provides a deep dive into sales performance through various dimensions.
-Enhances decision-making by identifying key customer segments and sales trends.
+* Enhances decision-making by identifying key customer segments and sales trends.
-Demonstrates the integration of SQL-based data management with advanced visualization techniques.
+* Demonstrates the integration of SQL-based data management with advanced visualization techniques.